slackhq/foundry/docs/platforms/gradle/formatters-and-analysis.md

 Formatters and Static Analysis
 ==============================

-SGP supports running a number of formatters and static analysis tools.
+Foundry supports running a number of formatters and static analysis tools.

 Individual tools are usually gated on whether they have a version specified in `libs.versions.toml`.
 If they do not have a version specified, they are deemed not enabled.